Arab citizens of Israel: Lebanese people

 There are 3,500 Lebanese people in Israel, most of them are former members of the South Lebanon Army (SLA) and their families.
 The SLA was a Christian-dominated militia allied with the Israel Defense Forces during the South Lebanon conflict until Israel's withdrawal from Lebanon in May 2000 that ended the Israeli occupation of Southern Lebanon.
 The majority are Maronites but there are also Muslims, Druze and Christians of other denominations among them.
 They are registered by the Ministry of Interior as "Lebanese" and hold Israeli citizenship.
 They are located across the country, mainly in the Northern District, in cities such as Nahariya, Kiryat Shmona, Tiberias, and Haifa.

 The native language of former SLA members is Lebanese Arabic.
 However, the language is only partially transmitted from one generation to another.
 The majority of the second generation understand and speak Lebanese Arabic but are unable to read and write it.
 Young Lebanese Israeli mainly text in Hebrew or, more rarely, in Lebanese Arabic written in the Hebrew alphabet.
 Religious books for children and youths are similarly written in Classical Arabic (or in Lebanese Arabic for some songs) in Hebrew letters.

-Self-identification

-The relationship of Arab citizens to the State of Israel is often fraught with tension and can be regarded in the context of relations between minority populations and state authorities elsewhere in the world.
-Arab citizens consider themselves to be an indigenous people.
-The tension between their Palestinian Arab national identity and their identity as citizens of Israel was famously described by an Arab public figure as: "My state is at war with my nation".

-Between 1948 and 1967, very few Arab citizens of Israel identified openly as "Palestinian", and an "Israeli-Arab" identity, the preferred phrase of the Israeli establishment and public, was predominant.
-Public expressions of Palestinian identity, such as displays of the Palestinian flag or the singing and reciting of nationalist songs or poetry were illegal.
-With the end of military administrative rule in 1966 and following the 1967 war, national consciousness and its expression among Israel's Arab citizens spread.
-A majority then self-identified as Palestinian, preferring this descriptor to Israeli Arab in numerous surveys over the years.
-In a 2017 telephone poll, 40% of Arab citizens of Israel identified as "Arab in Israel / Arab citizen of Israel", 15% identified as "Palestinian", 8.9% as "Palestinian in Israel / Palestinian citizen of Israel", and 8.7% as "Arab"; the focus groups associated with the poll provided a different outcome, in which "there was consensus that Palestinian identity occupies a central place in their consciousness".